Reversed Images on Vintage Football Cards

 There are two variations of Charley Trippi's card in the 1948 Kellogg's Pep set: one with the image reversed, and the other with the image corrected.
 The variation shown here on the left is supposedly the error card, but I don't know how to tell.
 The cards picture Trippi in his college All-Star uniform.

 The 1960 Topps football card set is the king of reversed images.
-At least four of the pictures in the set are backward.
+At least five of the pictures in the set are backward.
 The first, Doug Atkins, is the most obvious: Atkins wore number 81, not number 18.
 His 1960 Topps card is pictured here, alongside his 1961 Fleer card.

 If you look closely, you can also tell from Frank Varrichione's jersey number that the image on his 1960 Topps card is backward.
 Here it is, next to his 1959 Topps card.